 In 2018-19 the youth partners were: Aldershot CAMHS, Fareham Family Autistic Spectrum Support, Fareham & Gosport CAMHS, Hampshire CAMHS Specialist Eating Disorder Team, Hampshire County Council Children in Care team, Hampshire Foster Carers Network, Romsey Young Carers, Simon Says Child Bereavement Charity, Winchester Schools’ Pastoral Teams, Winchester & Test Valley CAMHS and Y Services.

 The arts & cultural partners were: Ashcroft Arts Centre, BearFace Theatre, Forest Arts Centre, Fluid Motion Theatre, Granary Arts Centre, In Focus, Integr8 Movement, Laurence Rushby, My Friendly Planet, Sarah Gaiger, SoCo Music, Strong Island Media, The Colour Factory, The Point, We Are All Creative and West End Centre.

-Our thanks to the funders: Artswork, on behalf of Arts Council England, Sussex Partnership NHS Foundation Trust, The Barker-Mill Foundation and individual donors to Hampshire Cultural Trust.
+The ICE Project is supported with investment from Artswork, the South East Bridge, Sussex Partnership NHS Foundation Trust, The Barker-Mill Foundation and individual donors to Hampshire Cultural Trust.

 YEAR ONE (2017-2018)

 We have been pleased to work with 20 partners and 100 young people on this county-wide programme.
 The aims of The ICE Project are for young people to:

 - Experience the positive psychological benefits of participating in the arts

 - Increase in confidence, self-esteem and social skills